-User Experience and Customer Experience: Definitions, Roles, and Stakes
+User Experience and Customer Experience: Definitions, Roles, and Issues

 well-designed user experience does not stop at providing an intuitive interface; it also plays a crucial role in customer loyalty and customer satisfaction.